Advertiser Disclosure

 Paying Off All Debt Immediately

 Whether you use your reserves or inherit a lump sum of cash to pay your debt in full, it’s in your best interest to keep revolving accounts open.
-Creditors and lenders evaluate your credit history and the average age of your accounts along with your credit mix.
+Creditors and lenders evaluate your credit history, the average age of your accounts, and your credit mix.
 So, closing these accounts could hurt your rating.

 Loading...
 Loading...